 Food During Puja

 Street food stalls are everywhere during Puja.
 Try puchka, kathi rolls, and mughlai paratha.
-Many pandals have food stalls.
+Many pandals have their own food stalls.
 Visit Park Street for restaurants and cafes.
 Don't miss Bengali sweets - rasgulla, sandesh, and mishti doi.

 Safety and Practical Tips